Manal-Alshammari/CQA/README.md

 ---

-CQA just need the two files (SO file & CLO file), after provide the files CQA will calculate the similarity and alignment between them.
+CQA just need the two files (SO file & CLO file), after provide the files CQA will calculate the similarity and alignment between them and produce the final result as percentage.

 CQA final percentage indicate how much the course is aligned with the academic program goals and aim based on the provided SO and CLO.
 And the final decision